Shirley Ann (Loibl) Butryn, Struthers, Ohio

 She was born February 10, 1940 in Brooklyn, New York the daughter of Alois and Elizabeth (Perov) Loibl.

-Shirley will always be remembered as kind, generous and loving mom, grandmother, great- grandparent, aunt, sister and friend.
-She was always the first one to help anyone in need and her generosity had no boundaries

-She leaves to cherish her memories her beloved children, Deborah (Harry) Barber, Lisa (Jeff) Butryn Bodine, Edward (Sheryl) Butryn and Joseph (April) Butryn, her several grandchildren and great-grandchildren whom she adored, a brother Louis Loibl and a sister Patricia Loibl along with many nieces, nephews, coins and friends.
-She also had a great love for animals and especially her dog Mishoo.
+She leaves to cherish her memories her beloved children, Deborah (Harry) Barber, Lisa (Jeff) Butryn Bodine, Edward (Sheryl) Butryn and Joseph (April) Butryn; her several grandchildren and great-grandchildren whom she adored; a brother, Louis Loibl and a sister, Patricia Loibl, along with many nieces, nephews, cousins and friends.
+She also had a great love for animals and especially her dog, Mishu.

-Family and friends may pay their respects to Shirley on Thursday, May 18, 2023 from 10:00 – 10:55 a.m. at Rossi & Santucci Funeral Home, 4221 Market St. Youngstown, with a Celebration of Life funeral service to be held at 11:00 a.m. with her son Pastor Joseph Butryn as celebrant.
+Family and friends may pay their respects to Shirley on Thursday, May 18, 2023 from 10:00 – 10:55 a.m. at Rossi & Santucci Funeral Home, 4221 Market Street, Youngstown, with a Celebration of Life funeral service to be held at 11:00 a.m., with her son, Pastor Joseph Butryn, as celebrant.

 Burial will take place at Lake Park cemetery, Youngstown.